vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/7_upasaMhAraH.md

 Later in refuting inherence": see vi.
 10 ff. below.
 As in the case of a cook etc."; we apply the term cook to different persons, not because there is a genus called

 cook" existing in all of them, but because all such persons are conditioned by an extraneous adjunct, namely the act of cooking.
-Similarly, Prabhakara con- tends, we apply the term "existent" to different things not because there is a genus called existence," but because all such things are conditioned by an extraneous adjunct, say, fitness for relation with a means of valid knowledge.
+Similarly, Prabhakara contends, we apply the term "existent" to different things not because there is a genus called existence," but because all such things are conditioned by an extraneous adjunct, say, fitness for relation with a means of valid knowledge.

 6.